BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction and design related expert witness designations, the Estherwood, Louisiana Construction Expert Directory offers a wide range of trial support and construction consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides construction related consulting and expert witness support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Estherwood and the surrounding areas.
+Leveraging from more than 4500 construction and design related expert witness designations, the Estherwood, Louisiana Construction Expert Directory offers a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides building claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the organization brings national experience and local capabilities to Estherwood and the surrounding areas.

 Construction Expert Witness News & Info